Evan-wyl/Evan-wyl/README.md

 - 👋 Hi, I’m @Evan-wyl
 - 👀 I’m interested in Robot Learning, Renforcement Learning, Computer Vision and Machine Learning.
-- 🌱 I'm also paying attention to:
+- 🌱 I'm paying attention to:
   - sample efficiency of RL
   - reward designation of RL
   - the problem of 0-1 reward